Dungeons & Adventure

 - Watch the name and health bar — if it looks special, treat it special.

-Elites can appear in the open world and inside structures.
+Elites spawn in the open world, inside the 681 structure types above, and as adds during boss fights.
 Clearing a site often means burning down one or two elites guarding the good chests.

 Bosses

-- World bosses & events — larger threats that reward groups who show up prepared.
+- World events — 10 rotating event types for groups who show up prepared.

 Boss loot feeds the same economy and progression loop as the rest of HyperBlocks — sell it, wear it, or flex it.
 Many pieces are soulbound until you decide what to do with them.